 - Tricyclic antidepressants (TCAs) are some of the first antidepressants used to treat depression.
 They primarily affect the levels of two chemical messengers (neurotransmitters), norepinephrine and serotonin, in the brain.
 Although these drugs are effective in treating depression, they have more side effects, so they usually aren't the first drugs used.

 - Monoamine oxidase inhibitors (MAOIs) are another early form of antidepressant.
 These drugs are most effective in people with depression who do not respond to other treatments.
 Substances in certain foods, like cheese, beverages like tap beer or certain wines, and some cough syrups and other medications can interact with an MAOI, so people taking an MAOI must adhere to strict dietary restrictions (see below) and also avoid certain medications that can raise blood pressure.
 For these reasons, these antidepressants also aren't usually the first drugs used.

 - Selective serotonin reuptake inhibitors (SSRIs) are a newer form of antidepressant.
-These drugs work by altering the amount of a chemical in the brain called serotonin.
+These drugs work by altering the amount or functioning of a chemical in the brain called serotonin.

 - Serotonin and norepinephrine reuptake inhibitors (SNRIs) are another newer form of antidepressant medicine.
 They treat depression by increasing availability of the brain chemicals serotonin and norepinephrine.